-- Describes the urban design concepts and presents refinements to the campus' land use framework; - Provides goals related to various aspects of the future development of the campus; - Describes the campus' sustainability and environmental stewardship goals (pursuant to campus objectives and the University of California Sustainable Practices Policy); - Provides an overview of planning and design processes; and - Updates UC San Diego's general land use plan.
+- Presents estimates of projected student enrollments, faculty, staff, academic space, housing, parking, etc. needed to fulfill UC San Diego's academic, research and public service program objectives; - Describes the urban design concepts and presents refinements to the campus' land use framework; - Provides goals related to various aspects of the future development of the campus; - Describes the campus' sustainability and environmental stewardship goals (pursuant to campus objectives and the University of California Sustainable Practices Policy); - Provides an overview of planning and design processes; and - Updates UC San Diego's general land use plan.

 The 2018 Long Range Development Plan underwent substantial review on campus, with the University Office of the President, with elected officials, and with representatives of the community.
 With adoption by The Regents of the University of California, the 2018 Long Range Development Plan will guide future land use decisions at the UC San Diego La Jolla campus.
-Individual future projects will be reviewed to ensure conformance with the Long Range Develoment Plan and its associated Environmental Impact Report; and substantial divergence would require additional action by The Regents of the University.
+Individual future projects will be reviewed to ensure conformance with the Long Range Development Plan and its associated Environmental Impact Report; and substantial divergence would require additional action by The Regents of the University.

-CHAPTER 1-INTRODUCTION
+CHAPTER 1- INTRODUCTION

 The Regents of the University of California (The Regents) approved the first Long Range Development Plan (LRDP) for the University of California San Diego (UC San Diego) campus in 1963 with subsequent revisions occurring in 1966, 1981, 1989 and 2004.
 This update is the fifth plan update for UC San Diego.
-Like its predecessors, the 2018 LRDP encompasses only the UC San Diego campus properties located in La Jolla (Figure 1-1).
+Like its predecessors, the 2018 LRDP encompasses only the UC San Diego campus properties located in La Jolla (Figure 1.1).
 The University has set academic year 2035-36 as the planning basis for this revision of its LRDP.